Paperback. Zustand: Good. No Jacket. Pages can have notes/highlighting. Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.

 Manuskript / Papierantiquität

 Revised Draft script for Season 4 Episode 17 of the 1962-1971 Western television series.
 Copy belonging to actress Coleen Gray, with her annotation in manuscript pencil on the cast page, circling her character's name ("Pearl").
 Television's first 90-minute Western series, and one of the longest running Western shows in history, having aired for a total of 249 episodes.
 Based on the 1902 novel by Owen Wister, the series revolved around the foreman of the Shiloh Ranch, a tough man known only as "The Virginian."
-In this installment, Trampas and Randy get involved in fighting against a wealthy man illegally evicting pacifist settlers from their property.
+In this episode, Trampas and Randy get involved in fighting against a wealthy man illegally evicting pacifist settlers from their property.
 The episode originally aired on January 12, 1966, on NBC.
 Actress Coleen Gray was born Doris Jensen in Staplehurst, Nebraska.
 After graduating from Hamline University, she moved to California, where she would sign with Twentieth Century-Fox in 1944.
 She appeared in multiple prominent films with the studio, including the 1947 films noir "Kiss of Death" and "Nightmare Alley," and the 1948 Howard Hawks Western "Red River."
 Gray worked steadily in Hollywood throughout the 1950s, most notably appearing opposite Sterling Hayden in Stanley Kubrick's 1956 classic "The Killing," but by the 1960s had largely moved her career to television.
 Set in Medicine Bow, Wyoming.
 Self wrappers.
 Title page present, dated 10/18/65, noted as Rev., with credits for screenwriter Halsted Welles.
 92 leaves, with last page of text numbered 90.
 Spirit duplication on pink stock, rectos only.
 Pages Near Fine, partially bound with a single staple at the top left corner.

 Verlag: N.p., N.p., 1956